-Decision support services are distinctly different from decision support systems.
-Effective decision support takes both.
-If you have one but not the other, you have nothing.
+Decision support services are different from decision support systems.
+Effective decision support requires both and if you have one but not the other, you have neither.

 The role of decision support